mochi/mochikit/doc/rst/MochiKit/DOM.rst

 As you probably know, the DOM APIs are some of the most painful Java-inspired APIs you'll run across from a highly dynamic language.
-Don't worry about that though, because they provide a reasonable basis to built something that sucks a lot less.
+Don't worry about that though, because they provide a reasonable basis to build something that sucks a lot less.

 MochiKit.DOM takes much of its inspiration from Nevow's [1]_ stan [2]_.